-For some, that can seem like a morbid concept to think about.
-Yet to others, the thought may be exhilarating or liberating.
+For some, that could seem like a morbid concept to think about.
+Yet, to others—the thought may be exhilarating—or even liberating.
 But the harsh reality is that we do only have 24 hours to live…in a day that is.
-And since the average person sleeps seven hours each night to recharge, we have seventeen waking hours give or take an hour or so to win the day.
+And since the average person sleeps seven hours each night to recharge—we have on average—seventeen waking hours (give or take some minutes) to win the day.

 It’s what we do in those hours that will make all the difference in our fitness, finances, and fulfillment.
 Personally, I struggled with time management for years until I adopted these principles and implemented them into my daily routine.